Module 8: ‘False news’, misinformation and propaganda

-- While acknowledging the social ills occasioned by false news and misinformation, courts and international actors maintain that general and over-broad provisions which criminalise false news and misinformation violate the right to freedom of expression.
+- While acknowledging the social ills may be occasioned by false news and misinformation, courts and international standards indicate that general provisions which criminalise false news and misinformation violate the right to freedom of expression.

-- As a result, strategies to combat misinformation, at this stage, are more social and educational in their character.
-These include Media and Information Literacy (MIL) strategies and campaigns which focus on human rights, media, computer, intercultural, and privacy literacy as a holistic method of mitigating misinformation.
-These strategies may be complemented by social media verification, fact-checking, and the publication of counter-narratives.
+- As a result, strategies to combat dis- and misinformation, need to be more social and educational in their character.
+These include media and information literacy (MIL) strategies and campaigns which focus on human rights, media, digital, intercultural, and privacy literacy as a holistic method of mitigating the impact of dis- and misinformation.
+These strategies may be complemented by social media verification, fact-checking, and the prioritisation of reliable content and the publication of counter-narratives.

-- In limited instances, misinformation may constitute hate speech and litigation may be necessary.
-However, any litigation relating to expression should be fully considered for unintended consequences and the possibility of jurisprudence which may negatively impact freedom of expression.
+- In limited instances, dis- and misinformation may constitute hate speech, the dissemination of which may be criminal in nature.
+However, any litigation relating to expression should be fully considered for unintended consequences and the possibility of impacts which may undermine freedom of expression.